mchen237/IS477-Course-Project/ProjectPlan.md

 Team: Clearly define team member roles and responsibilities

+Veronica Liu: Data acquisition and preprocessing, workflow automation, storage, data integration and ethical constraints Maggie Chen: Metadata documentation, data integration, analysis and visualizations, data quality assessments

 Datasets: Identify and describe the two datasets that you will use.
 If you are looking for ideas for datasets to use, please reach out via Campuswire.

+"Global Climate Events and Economic Impact Dataset (2020-2025)" from Kaggle.
+This dataset explores over 3000 recent climate events with important metrics such as type, country, and severity.
+It also indicates the economic impact of event in dollars, cost of international aid, and impact per capita.
+This dataset will be key to exploring patterns in severity and economic impact between different countries over time.
+This dataset is sourced from Google and is in CSV format.

+"World Developoment Indicators" from World Bank Group.
+This is a comprehensive dataset including key statistics on economics and the environement.
+This dataset holds more macroeconomic global trends as well as environmental indicators such as co2 emissions and economic reslience.

 Timeline: Document the plan and timeline for implementing your project including who will complete each task.
 Your plan must clearly address each of the requirements described above